-- To provide procedures for reexamination of patents. - To implement reexamination in an essentially ex parte manner. - 3.
+- ole To provide procedures for reexamination of pat-Rodlin It office Lawel ents. - 2.
+To implement reexamination in an essentially ex parte manuer, parette esti la chame exerce est le supe - 3.
 To minimize the processing costs and complexities of reexamination. - 4.
 To maximize respect for the reexamined patent. - 5.
 To provide procedures for prompt and timely determinations by the Office in accordance with the "special dispatch" requirements of 35 U.S.C.
 305.

-The basic characteristics of reexamination are as follows:
+The basic characteristics of reexamination are as follows: and a real problem blood through the tolder to

-- 1. Anyone can request reexamination at any time during the period of enforceability of the patent. - 2.
-Prior art considered during reexamination is limited to prior art patents or printed publications applied under the appropriate parts of 35 U.S.C.
-102 and 103. - 3.
-A substantial new question of patentability must be presented for reexamination to be ordered. - 4.
-If ordered, the actual reexamination proceeding is ex parte in nature. - 5.
-Decision on the request must be made within three months from initial filing and remainder of proceedings must proceed with "special dispatch". - 6.
-If ordered, a reexamination proceeding will be conducted to conclusion and issuance of certificate. - 7.
-The scope of claims cannot be enlarged by amendment. - 8.
-All reexamination and patent files are open to the public.
+1. Anyone can request reexamination at any time during the period of enforceability of the patent.

+- 2. Prior art considered during reexamination is limited to prior art patents or printed publications applied under the appropriate parts of 35 U.S.C.
+102 and - 3.
+A substantial new question of patentability must be presented for reexamination to be ordered.

+4. If ordered, the actual reexamination proceeding

+is ex parte in nature.

+5. Decision on the request must be made within three months from initial filing and remainder of proceedings must proceed with "special dispatch".
+6. If ordered, a reexamination proceeding will be conducted to conclusion and issuance of certificate.

+7. The scope of claims cannot be enlarged by amendment.

+8. All reexamination and patent files are open to the public.
+Michigan and Move viergences in the